Just like your car, pontoon boats can be modified to your liking. No other boat comes close to the level of modding freedom a pontoon boat gives.

 You now need to get your hands on enough fasteners to secure the sheets to your boat’s crossbeams.
 Corrosion resistance is a must for fasteners because they will stay exposed to the water all the time.

 Carbon-steel fasteners are a good choice because they don’t corrode easily.
-Also, get some self-tapping screws and some water-resistant rubber washers.
+Also, get some self-tapping screws and water-resistant rubber washers.

 Step 2: Sheet Sizing